mayurbhambhani/book-notes/Managing Humans.md

   - If anyone asks for a justification of the bandwidth loss, inform them that product building is not your only responsibility.
 You also build people.
   - Regularly tell them that you know where they want to reach and you are thinking about how to take them there.

+  ### Chapter 29: Bellwethers

+  - This chapter talks about hiring.
+  - Hiring anyone is a risk.
+Its important that a wildly different set of people interview the candidate to get a lot of perspectives.
+This goes back to the basic assumption of author that a decision always becomes better if multiple people are examining it.
+  - According to author everyone on the team should interview the candidate.
+  - There should be go to set of interviewers for judging different aspects of the candidates.
+We need bellwethers for technical skills, cultural fit(team and company) and vision(strategic and tactical).
+  - Technical: Find a technical bully
+  - Vision: Do we want someone to push an agenda or work in silence.
+And how is the candidate matching our requirements.
+  - Always listen to the teams feedback.
+Always conduct a debrief and let the group reach consensus.